spham395/08-C-Programming/11_Pointers_Arrays/04_memory_visualization.md

 The next line (dword 02) begins with memory address 0x0090C054 which represents memory value 39 (memory value: row 2, left most column).

  Keep in mind that these memory addresses are represented in hexadecimal.
-That means “memory math” can be counter-intuitive.
+That means **“Memory math”** can be counter-intuitive.
 For example, the next memory address after 0x0090C079 is 0x0090C07A.
 As another example, the next memory address after 0x0090C09F is 0x0090C0A0.
-If students are having difficulty with “memory math”, suggest they utilize windows calculator.
+If you hve difficulty with “Memory math”, you may utilize windows calculator.
 Change the “View” to “Programmer”.
 Set the numbering system to “Hex” and change the length to “DWORD”.
-This should easily allow the students to remove the mystery from “memory math”.
+This should easily allow you to remove the mystery from “Memory math”.

 The memory addresses in this particular visualization are not necessarily representative of real memory addresses.
-Actual memory addresses are more likely 0x00c8f864.
+Actual memory addresses are more likely to resemble something like **0x00c8f864**.
 The memory addresses in this example are actually an easter egg.
 Example memory addresses will be modified as more visualizations are presented but many of them will also be easter eggs.

+* **Note:** In computer software and media, an Easter egg is a hidden message or image, or secret feature of a work.

+---

 ### POP Quiz:
 * What is the value at memory address 0x0090C079?
 * What is the value at memory address 0x0090C08B?
 * What is the value at memory address 0x0090C08F?
 * What is the memory address of 0x2e (line: dword 16)?
 * What is the memory address of 0x2c (line: dword 15)?
 * Name a memory address for value 0x30.

 ---

 ### Answers to Quiz:

-* Answer:  53	Hint:  Count forward one address from 0x0090C078 which is clearly labeled above
+* Answer:  53
-* Answer:  30	Hint:  Count back one address from 0x0090C08C which is clearly labeled above
+* Answer:  30
-* Answer:  00	Hint:  Count forward three from 0x0090C08C which is clearly labeled above.
-Also, this is a bit of a gotcha question.  \0 is a wrong answer (see: Data In Memory)
-* Answer:  0x0090C08E
+* Answer:  00
-* Answer:  0x0090C088	Note:  Too easy
+* Answer:  0x0090C088
 * Answer:  0x0090C055, 0x0090C073, and 0x0090C08B

 ---

 ### MEMORY VALUES:
 The values in memory are typically displayed in hexadecimal as well.
-It’s not so obvious because they are prefixed with 0x like the memory addresses.
+It’s not so obvious because they are prefixed with **0x** like the memory addresses.
 Hexadecimal is commonly chosen because it is useful for representing binary data.
-Each hexadecimal digit represents 4 binary bits (see: Objective I.1.g Bitwise Operations – Numbering Systems).
+Each hexadecimal digit represents 4 binary bits (see: Bitwise Operations – Numbering Systems).

-Memory addresses point to a storage location.
+**Memory addresses** point to a storage location.
 That storage location may or may not contain a value.
-The value at the memory address doesn’t have a “data type”.
-“Data types” are an abstraction fabricated by higher level languages.
+The value at the memory address does not have a “data type”.  **Data types** are an abstraction fabricated by higher level languages.
 This means the value stored in a given isn’t data (Data is raw, unorganized facts that need to be processed.
 Data can be something simple and seemingly random and useless until it is organized.) or even information (When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.).
 The value stored at a given memory address is merely a raw fact that needs to be processed.
 Determining that value’s “data type” is one easy way to transform that raw fact into something more meaningful.
 For instance, the value at address 0x0090C071 (value 0x20) is a char.
 Now it is data because we realize 0x20 represents a “space”.
 That still doesn’t put this data into context though.
 When data is made useful, it becomes information.
 The fact that value at address 0x0090C071 (value 0x20) represents a char as part of an array of chars helps transform this “data” into “information”.
 The point of this exercise is to inform the students that the values contained at specific memory addresses still requirement interpretation.

 ### LINE REFERENCE:
 	NOTE 1:  The creator of this visualization felt it necessary to standardize relative line references to the memory visualization.
 Calling out specific addresses can be tiresome and is prone to human error.
 Instead, the instructor can call out specific lines that are relative to the beginning of the memory visualization.